trentlarson/lives-of-gifts/src/markdown/reasons/why-not.md

 "Only a few folks on the fringe would do this.
 The vast majority of the world will choose to participate in the monetary market economy."

-* That's true for now, in the year 2020, because that's the focus of the dominant power structures.
+* That's true for now, at this point in history, because that's the focus of the dominant power structures.
 But once we demonstrate the life-affirming practices of a non-monetary society, more will be attracted.

 "This lifestyle would not survive because the existing power structures require money to work collectively."

-* If you're talking banks and military might, this is true today, and many of us cannot wait to starve them out; large-scale operations do more to serve the egos and lifestyles of authoritarians than to actually serve people.
+* If you're talking banks and military might, then, yes, this is true today -- but many of us cannot wait to starve them out.
+Large-scale operations do more to serve the egos and lifestyles of authoritarians than to actually serve people.
 If you're talking about governance of limited goods (like water & land), see Elinor Ostrom's work showing how collective ownership has worked.

 "This is practical inside a community, but gifting breaks down in between tribes."